zaproxy/zaproxy-website/site/content/blog/2025-02-17-portswigger-lab-walkthrough-broken-brute-force-protection-ip-block/index.md

 This can be in the form of a logic flaw — a vulnerability that allows users to manipulate normal application functionality or workflow to achieve results the developer neither intended nor expected.

 In this lab, we’ll exploit a logic flaw to access another user’s account.
 The lab provides us with a specific username, “carlos”.
-So, we don’t need to guess a valid username — we can focus on brute-forcing the password.
+So, we don’t need to guess a valid username — we can focus on brute-forcing Carlos’ password.

 Visit [the lab page](https://portswigger.net/web-security/authentication/password-based/lab-broken-bruteforce-protection-ip-block) and click “Access the Lab” to launch the test site.
 The URL for the lab will look something like `https://0a19000b0319d4b784b7a40400f800ed.web-security-academy.net/`.
 You’ll want to copy it.